Rapid7 vs CrowdStrike: Cloud Security Detection Compared

 Enhancing cloud-native security with Wiz

 While Rapid7 and CrowdStrike excel at detection and response, cloud-native risk often arises from the interplay of misconfigurations, identities, vulnerabilities, and exposures.
-Wiz complements these platforms by connecting directly to cloud and Kubernetes APIs in minutes, using a Security Graph to correlate risks into real attack paths instead of isolated findings.
+Wiz complements these platforms by connecting directly to cloud and Kubernetes APIs through an agentless approach, using a Security Graph to correlate risks into real attack paths instead of isolated findings.

 Unlike agent-first, Wiz models cloud service relationships and trust boundaries natively, enabling context-rich analysis without translation layers.
-After all, our industry-leading platform was purpose-built for cloud architectures from the start.
-Wiz eliminates deployment friction while providing broad, continuous coverage across VMs, containers, and serverless functions in AWS, Azure, GCP, and Kubernetes environments.
+The Wiz platform was designed for cloud architectures from the start.
+Wiz reduces deployment friction while providing broad, continuous coverage across VMs, containers, and serverless functions in AWS, Azure, GCP, and Kubernetes environments.

-Wiz’s contextual risk engine automatically correlates misconfigurations, vulnerabilities, overprivileged identities, network exposures, and data sensitivity to surface exploitable attack paths.
-Rather than presenting isolated alerts that security teams have to correlate manually, Wiz shows exactly how attackers could chain together multiple issues to reach sensitive data or critical systems.
-Wiz integrates directly into developer workflows, providing code-to-runtime coverage that prevents issues before they reach production.
+Wiz’s contextual risk engine automatically correlates misconfigurations, vulnerabilities, over-privileged identities, network exposures, and data sensitivity to surface exploitable attack paths.
+Rather than presenting isolated alerts that security teams have to correlate manually, Wiz shows how attackers could potentially chain together multiple issues to reach sensitive data or critical systems.
+Wiz integrates directly into developer workflows, providing code-to-runtime coverage that helps prevent issues before they reach production.

 See a demo to experience agentless onboarding, the Security Graph, and risk-based remediation across code, cloud, and runtime.